majianjia/nnom/docs/A Temporary Guide to NNoM.md

 # APIs
 **layer APIs** and **construction APIs** are used to build a model.

-Layer APIs can create and return a new layer instance.
-Model APIs uses layer instances to build a model.
+Layer APIs can create and return a new layer instance, while construction APIs use layer instances to build a model.

 **Layer APIs** such as `Conv2D(), Dense(), Activation()` ... which you can find in *nnom_layers.h*